pachyderm/pachyderm/doc/docs/master/enterprise/auth/enterprise-server/manage.md

 ```

 ### Unregister A Cluster
-To unregister a given cluster from your Enterprsie Server, run:
+To unregister a given cluster from your Enterprise Server, run:
 ```shell
 $ pachctl license delete <cluster id>
 ```

+### Undeploy
+- Undeploy an enterprise Server: //TODO coming...
+- To undeploy a Cluster registered with an Enterprise Server:
+    - Unregister the cluster as mentioned above (`pachctl license delete`)
+    - THen, undeploy it: `pachctl undeploy`